sguesdon/docker-artifact-registry-mirror-gke/README.md

 ## Running tests

 To quickly run the project, you need to use [DevBox](https://www.jetify.com/docs/devbox/installing_devbox/) and [direnv](https://www.jetify.com/docs/devbox/ide_configuration/direnv/).
-I encourage you to install it.

 You will need Kubernetes locally to run the tests.
 Currently, the tests have already been successfully executed on the Kubernetes provided by Docker Desktop and on Minikube.